Janine Fuller: Writing

 In 1995, she coauthored with Stuart Blackley the book Restricted Entry: Censorship on Trial, a non-fiction account of the Little Sister's battle, and wrote an introduction for Forbidden Passages: Writings Banned in Canada, an anthology of excerpts from some of the impounded works which was edited by Patrick Califia.

 Fuller has also written a number of plays, and has worked as a performance artist.

 Awards

 Both Restricted Entry and Forbidden Passages won Lammies at the 8th Lambda Literary Awards in 1996, Forbidden Passages in the "Editor's Choice" category and Restricted Entry in the "Publisher's Service" category.

 In honour of her role as a significant contributor to LGBT culture and history in Canada, Fuller has been inducted into both the Q Hall of Fame Canada and The ArQuives: Canada's LGBTQ2+ Archives' National Portrait Collection.
 She was also awarded an honorary Doctorate of Laws by Simon Fraser University in 2004, the inaugural Reg Robson Award from the British Columbia Civil Liberties Association in 1997, the Freedom to Read Award from the Writers' Union of Canada in 2002, as well as awards from numerous women's and LGBT organizations.

+In 2024, she was appointed to the Order of Canada.